junxit/us-congress-bills-110/metadata.md

 - 2007-07-13 — Committee on Ways and Means discharged.
 - 2007-07-13 — Committee on Ways and Means discharged.
 - 2007-07-13 — Placed on the Union Calendar, Calendar No. 144.
+- 2007-07-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-07-30 — Considered under suspension of the rules. (consideration: CR 7/31/2007 H8866-8868)
+- 2007-07-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+957.
+- 2007-07-30 — Mr. Faleomavaega moved to suspend the rules and pass the bill, as amended.
+- 2007-07-31 — Considered as unfinished business. (consideration: CR H9229)
+- 2007-07-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 11 (Roll no. 772). (text: CR H8866)
+- 2007-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 11 (Roll no. 772).(text: CR H8866)